ribid1/dbdis/README.md

 V1.3 select sensors from different devices
 - save the History (fight counts and total flight time in a file)

-V1.4 Rx values of 2nd Receiver and Backup Receiver addedV1.5 2nd Battery added
+V1.4 Rx values of 2nd Receiver and Backup Receiver added
+V1.5 2nd Battery added
 V1.6 moved the drawfunctions in the screen modul
 V1.7 Central box added
 V2.0 Second Form to change the order of the boxes added